mongodb/specifications/source/auth/auth.md

 - Check if the *Client Cache* has an access token.
   - If it does, cache the access token in the *Connection Cache* and perform a [One-Step](#one-step) SASL conversation using the access token.
-If the server returns an error, invalidate the access token token from the *Client Cache*, clear the *Connection Cache*, and continue.
+If the server returns an Authentication error (18), invalidate the access token token from the *Client Cache*, clear the *Connection Cache*, and restart the authentication flow.
+Raise any other errors to the user.
+On success, exit the algorithm.
 - Check if the *Client Cache* has a refresh token.
   - If it does, call the [OIDC Human Callback](#oidc-human-callback) with the cached refresh token and `IdpInfo` to get a new access token.
 Cache the new access token in the *Client Cache* and *Connection Cache*.
 Perform a [One-Step](#one-step) SASL conversation using the new access token.
-If the [OIDC Human Callback](#oidc-human-callback) or the server return an error, invalidate the access token from the *Client Cache*, clear the *Connection Cache*, and continue.
+If the the server returns an Authentication error (18), clear the refresh token, invalidate the access token from the *Client Cache*, clear the *Connection Cache*, and restart the authentication flow.
+Raise any other errors to the user.
+On success, exit the algorithm.
 - Start a new [Two-Step](#two-step) SASL conversation.
 - Run a `PrincipalStepRequest` to get the `IdpInfo`.
 - Call the [OIDC Human Callback](#oidc-human-callback) with the new `IdpInfo` to get a new access token and optional